MLOps Blog

 Often when we talk about Jupyter Notebook, we mean working with Python.
 But, in fact, you can work with other languages, such as Ruby, Perl, or R.

-• Integration with cloud
+• Integration with the cloud

-The easiest way to start working with a Jupyter Notebook in the cloud is using Google Colab.
+The easiest way to start working with a Jupyter Notebook in the cloud is by using Google Colab.
 This means that you just need to launch your browser and open the desired page.
 After that, the cloud system will allocate resources for you and allow you to execute any code.

 The plus is that you don’t need to install anything on your computer.
 The cloud takes care of everything, and you just write and run code.

-Data version control systems
+Data version control open source ML tools

-16. Data Version Control (DVC)
+Data Version Control (DVC)

 DVC is a tool designed for managing software versions in ML projects.
 It’s useful both for experimentation and for deploying models to production.
 DVC runs on top of Git, uses its infrastructure, and has a similar syntax.